Akshit12mittal/TDS_jan_2025/README.md

 **Credits:** 3 (feels like 30)
 **Institution:** IIT Madras BS in Data Science & Applications

-This course is a **full-stack data science bootcamp** disguised as a 3-credit elective.
+This course is a **full-stack data science bootcamp** disguised as a 3-credit course.
 Over the span of just 3 months, we built, deployed, embedded, scraped, tunneled, visualized, and occasionally cried.

 ### Topics Covered